 Yes, you can mature whisky in a wine cask.

-Whether you like a whisky matured or finished in a wine cask will be down to personal preference and the type of whisky; Some people like peated whisky and some people prefer unpeated whisky, some like bourbon finishes and other prefer sherry.
-Importantly, some people like a sherry finish on one type of whisky but not another; you don’t find many heavily peated whiskies finished in sherry casks because the flavours don’t easily complement each other – there are exceptions of course.
+Whether you like a whisky matured or finished in a wine cask will be down to personal preference and the type of whisky.
+Some whisky drinkers enjoy peated whisky and some prefer their scotch unpeated, some like bourbon finishes and other prefer sherry, wine is just another option creating different notes in the final whisky.
+Just as importantly, some people like a certain finish on one type of whisky but not another, wine cask are no different.

-So too, wine casks are not suited to all types of whisky.
-Online reviewers whiskynotes.be recently reviewed two whiskies finished in red wine casks: an Aran 2013 3-year-old and a Port Charlotte 2008 10-year-old.
+As well as personal preference wine casks are not suited to all types of whisky.
+Online reviewers whiskynotes.be reviewed two whiskies finished in red wine casks: an Aran 2013 3-year-old and a Port Charlotte 2008 10-year-old.
 On the Arran they said, “Some casks simply don’t work too well with whisky in my opinion – it’s easy to drown Arran spirit with red wine.”
-Whereas the Port Charllotte was more successful, “This is much more like it.
+Whereas the Port Charlotte was more successful, “This is much more like it.
 If you insist on using red wine casks, then choose a powerful spirit.”

 As you can see, it is important to consider the source of your whisky when deciding what cask to use.
-Maturing whisky in wine casks is still generally an experimental business and some drinkers still consider it a bit gimmicky.
-Some distilleries are using wine casks successfully after rigorous testing in small batches to work out what works – and what their drinkers are interested in.
+Maturing whisky in wine casks is still less established than spirits such as bourbon, sherry, rum and port.
+Some distilleries are using wine casks successfully.
+But it’s important to realise that they do rigorous testing in small batches to establish what works – and what their drinkers are interested in.

 Send me my free cask buying guide